 Inform, educate, connect and promote the adoption of telehealth.

 CTN is the state consortium leader in administering federal dollars to aid eligible health care entities, especially in underserved regions of the state, gain access to broadband connectivity to provide health care services in their communities.
-CTN leverages an annual $400 million federal fund to administer these subsidies through 3 programs: CTN 1, Net Connect and Building Communities.
-Additionally, CTN facilities the Colorado Telehealth Alliance (CTA) and participates in the State Innovation Model (SIM).
+CTN leverages the FCC Rural Health Care Program’s Healthcare Connect Fund, an annual $581 million federal fund, to administer these subsidies.

 2008 | Inception